 Head through the white gate.
 You are looking for the Akumal Dive Shop.
 The road will almost immediately fork.
 To the right is the Lol-Ha restaurant.
 Follow the main road as it goes slightly to the left.
 You’ll see a car park on the left.
 The parking here is pay-by-the-hour.
 We do not recommend parking here.
 Just past the parking lot on your right side, you’ll find the Akumal Dive Shop.

 Walk up the steps of the dive shop on the left side (see photo below) and head out to the beach.
 We recommend leaving your gear/towels on the rocks on the left.
 Do not bring any valuables with you!
 If you did not bring your own snorkel gear, you can rent it at the dive shop.
 OR, you can rent from one of the many vendors with plastic tubs on the beach.
 There is no shortage of opportunities to rent snorkel gear (going rate is between $10-15 for the day).
 (Note: We strongly recommend buying your own snorkel gear.
 There’s something about putting your mouth on a snorkel that thousands of other people have used that we don’t love.
 We wrote an in-depth guide about good snorkel gear here.)

 If you get hungry, head to the Lol-Ha restaurant, where you can sitting in comfy plastic chairs and drink the beverage of your choice while enjoying some pretty decent food.
 If you need a toilet, Lol-Ha has a pay toilet (5 pesos).

-Start your Akumal snorkeling adventure within the buoy section of the beach.
-Look for where the ocean looks darker, this is because of the sea grass on the bottom of the bay.
+If you are snorkeling independently, your Akumal snorkeling adventure should be outside the buoyed section.
+Look for where the ocean looks darker to find the sea grass on the bottom of the bay.
 This is where the turtles feed and where you should head.